 Hydrated products of Portland cement, such as concrete and mortars, slowly reabsorb atmospheric CO2 gas, which has been released during calcination in a kiln.
-This natural process, reversed to calcination, is called carbonation. $[^{73}]$ As it depends on CO2 diffusion into the bulk of concrete, its rate depends on many parameters, such as environmental conditions and surface area exposed to the atmosphere. $[^{74}][^{75}]$ Carbonation is particularly significant at the latter stages of the concrete life - after demolition and crushing of the debris.
-It was estimated that during the whole life-cycle of cement products, it can be reabsorbed nearly 30% of atmospheric CO2 generated by cement production. $[^{75}]$
+This natural process, reversed to calcination, is called carbonation. $[^{73}]$ As it depends on CO2 diffusion into the bulk of concrete, its rate depends on many parameters, such as environmental conditions and surface area exposed to the atmosphere $[^{74}][^{75}]$ Carbonation is particularly significant at the latter stages of the concrete life - after demolition and crushing of the debris.
+It was estimated that during the whole life-cycle of cement products, it can be reabsorbed nearly 30% of atmospheric CO2 generated by cement production. $[^{75}]$ during hardening, and has a lower energy requirement in production than Portland cement.[]

 Carbonation process is considered as a mechanism of concrete degradation.
-It reduces pH of concrete that promotes reinforcement steel corrosion.
-[73] However, as the product of Ca(OH)2 carbonation, CaCO3, occupies a greater volume, porosity of concrete reduces.
-This increases strength and hardness of concrete.
-[76]
+It reduces pH of concrete that promotes reinforcement steel corrosion.[] However, as the product of Ca(OH)2 carbonation, CaCO3, occupies a greater volume, porosity of concrete reduces.
+This increases strength and hardness of concrete.[]